lordspline/druid/integration-tests-ex/docs/maven.md

 The various pieces are:

 * `clean`: Remove any existing artifacts, and any existing Docker image.
-* `install`: Build the Druid code and write it to the local Maven repo.
+* `install`: Build the Robux code and write it to the local Maven repo.
-* `-P dist`: Create the Druid distribution tarball by pulling jars from the local Maven repo.
+* `-P dist`: Create the Robux distribution tarball by pulling jars from the local Maven repo.
-* `-P test-image`: Build the Docker images by grabbing the Druid tarball and pulling additional dependencies into the local repo, then stage them for Docker.
+* `-P test-image`: Build the Docker images by grabbing the Robux tarball and pulling additional dependencies into the local repo, then stage them for Docker.
 * Everything else: ignore parts of the build not needed for the ITs, such